 Karen is active in the Detroit Jewish community and in Italian genealogy.
 She has visited Italy numerous times, studies Italian, and holds dual American and Italian citizenship.
 In 2019, she and her husband spent a month in Recanati, Italy, immersed in an intensive Italian language program at The Scuola Dante Alighieri-Campus L'Infinito, supported by Camerino University.
 They passed!
 She lives in Michigan with her husband and one of their two sons.
 Their home is filled with books, many stacked in Karen's to-be-read pile.

 What's In A Name?

-Best of friends of more than 30 years, Karen Tintori and Jill Gregory previously co-authored two novels as Jillian Karr.
+Karen Tintori and Jill Gregory previously co-authored two novels as Jillian Karr.
 For nearly a decade, Karen and Jill concentrated on their individual careers while trying to figure out how to "out" the Lamed Vovniks.

 Karen's legal American name appears on her first non-fiction collaboration, What Does Being Jewish Mean?
 By the time she and Jill wrote their first novel together, they decided that since they write with one voice they'd do it as one person--Jillian Karr, a combination of their first names.
-For Karen's first solo work of narrative nonfiction, Trapped: The 1909 Cherry Mine Disaster, she decided to begin writing under her legal Italian name.
+For Karen's first solo work of narrative nonfiction, Trapped: The 1909 Cherry Mine Disaster, she began writing under her legal Italian name.

 To contact Karen email her.